fuzzylabs/MindGPT/README.md

 Hello world from the metric service.
 ```

-To compute the embedding drift when running the embedding pipeline, we will port-forward the monitoring service to localhost using the following command.
-This will ensure we can access the server from localhost.
+Now we know that everything is up and running, we need to use port-forwarding so the embedding pipeline (which is running locally) can communicate with the service hosted on Kubernetes:

 ```bash
 kubectl port-forward service/monitoring-service 5000:5000